o3de/o3de.org/content/docs/user-guide/features/interactivity/physics/nvidia-physx/configuration-debugger.md

 1. Open the PhysX Visual Debugger to view the recorded information\.
 **Example**
-![\[Review the recorded data from Lumberyard Editor in the PhysX Visual Debugger.\]](/images/user-guide/physx/physx-configuration-debugger-2.png)
+![\[Review the recorded data from O3DE Editor in the PhysX Visual Debugger.\]](/images/user-guide/physx/physx-configuration-debugger-2.png)

 1. You can also manually connect or disconnect from the PVD using the following console variable commands\.